Skip to Main Content

 They worked with their partner to build a system visualization digital twin of their factory floor, with the goal of also using it for system simulation to eventually achieve predictive maintenance.

 On the first day the digital twin was operational, Manufacturer X saw that the factory floor had a handful of locations where the humidity was consistently higher than average.
-They pulled maintenance reports for facility equipment and saw that the machines in the high-humidity areas required unplanned maintenance—and therefore caused unplanned downtime—more frequently than average.
+They pulled maintenance reports for facility equipment and saw that the asset performance of the machines in the high-humidity areas experienced equipment failures and disruptions—and therefore caused unplanned downtime—more frequently than average.

 Right away, the team had a clear pathway to reduce maintenance costs and unexpected downtime—a win that wouldn’t have been possible without a digital twin.